Why People Plant Trees

-Avoid mistakes by making a general plan first, and then taking advantage of happening on a bargain or selection that you know is wanted.
-This is the best way to prevent a hodge-podge design, and making best use of the landscaping budget.
+Avoid mistakes by making a general plan first; this helps immeasurably when taking advantage of bargains selecting trees you know are wanted.
+This is the best way to prevent a hodge-podge look in the yard, and making best use of the landscaping budget.

 Positioning Trees in Your Garden